Skip to main content

 Inspect

-Get the full profile of one healthcare service provider identified by slug: company_name, category (plus super_category grouping), description, services_tags (comma-delimited list of services offered), website, phone, city/state, quality_score (0-100), verified status, listing tier (free/paid), practice_size_fit, and reviews with review_count and average_rating.
-Slug comes from match_practice or search_providers results.
-Returns an error if the slug is unknown.
+Get the full profile of one healthcare vendor by slug.
+Use this after match_practice or search_providers when the user asks to "tell me more about [vendor]", "what services does [vendor] offer", "is [vendor] verified", or wants contact info, services, reviews, or listing tier for a specific provider.
+Returns company_name, category (plus super_category grouping), description, services_tags (comma-delimited services offered), website, phone, city/state, quality_score (0-100), verified status, listing tier (free/paid), practice_size_fit, and reviews (review_count, average_rating).
+Slug comes from match_practice or search_providers results; returns an error if the slug is unknown.

 ParametersJSON Schema